bradholland84/eba_xml_volume_001/README.md

 # eba_xml_volume_001
 The TEI XML encoding for volume 1 of the Emma B. Andrews diary.

-this is a test, and another test
+this is a test, and another test, and the third test.

 Short Summary: